 Named for the crisp sound fresh beans make when they are snapped in half, snap beans are also known as string beans or green beans.
 Available in supermarkets year-round, the versatile, nutrient-rich legumes are often boiled, steamed, sauteed, stir-fried or incorporated into casseroles, soups, stews and salads.
-Proper storage is critical, whether the beans are whole or snapped and fresh or cooked.
+Snapping green beans ahead of time is fine, but storing green beans properly is critical, whether the beans are whole or snapped and fresh or cooked.
 Foodborne bacteria multiply rapidly if beans are left out too long.

 To Snap or Not To Snap